KristalC/Easy-Fanfic-Library/README.md

 * The sample library has the Calibre plugin FanFicFare pre-installed.
 FanFicFare (<https://github.com/JimmXinu/FanFicFare/wiki/CalibrePlugin>) is what enables you to download fanfiction and metadata directly into Calibre (from URLs).
 The sample library pre-configures FanFicFare to send fanfiction metadata to the appropriate columns/fields.
 * The sample library has the Calibre plugin EpubMerge pre-installed.
 EpubMerge (<https://www.mobileread.com/forums/showthread.php?t=169744>) interfaces with the FanFicFare plugin and adds the option of downloading a group or series of works as a single EPUB anthology.

+Read the [Instructions](/Instructions.md) for a step-by-step explanation of how to implement the Easy Fanfic Library.

 To report any issues or give feedback on the Easy Fanfic Library, use the issues page or submit a response to this form: https://docs.google.com/forms/d/e/1FAIpQLSf-5YBJNzHvnJs1wXwYe_Xbb62HenymazdhayXuHX7FSn9a1g/viewform.